 Light up your Bike!

-This month, to coincide with the clocks going back, we handed out more than 1,500 sets of bike lights to encourage cyclists to ‘Light Up’ for the Winter evenings.
+This week, to coincide with the clocks going back, we’ll be handing out hundreds of free spare bike lights to encourage cyclists to ‘Light Up’ for the Winter evenings.

 With the days being shorter and the nights drawing in early, it is essential to light up your bike.
 Dublin Cycling Campaign is once again promoting an awareness campaign to share some advice and helpful lighting-up tips.
-As part of this campaign our volunteers handed out free spare lights at various locations around Dublin over the past couple of weeks.
-The free lights were extremely popular and we ran out very quickly on each evening that we handed them out.
+As part of this campaign our volunteers will be handing out free spare lights at various locations around Dublin over the coming days.
+These free lights were extremely popular last year and we ran out very quickly so remember it’s a first come, first served basis!

 Remember!
 Bike lights aren’t just a nice accessory, they are a legal requirement.
 After dark you must have lights on your bike.
 If you are stopped by a Garda and have no lights you are liable to an on-the-spot fine of €40.
 Cyclists are permitted to use lights in either continuous or flashing modes (Flashing lights didn’t always have legal status - [Cyclist.ie] campaigned to have them legalised).
 It is also worth noting that you should have reflectors on your bike.